AKRGames/The-Stoopid-Mod/README.md

 ### Windows Building:
 **THIS METHOD REQUIRES AROUND 22 GIGABYTES OF STORAGE.
 SO SAVE UP YOUR STORAGESPACE!!**
 1. Install [Visual Studio Community 2022](https://visualstudio.microsoft.com/downloads/).
-2. Open the installer and go to the individual workloads tab and download the following:
+2. Open the installer and go to the individual workloads tab and download the following (if available):
 ```
 * C++ CMake tools for windows
 * C++ Profiling tools